 Only 39% of American’s are prepared to cover a $1,000 emergency expense.
 This is an unfortunate statistic that the Covid pandemic has uncovered.
 Without emergency savings, many are left vulnerable when inevitable surprises pop up along the way.

 The predicted federal poverty rate for 2021 is 13.7%.
-Leaving aside that this is unforgivable in the richest country in the world, that leaves 47.3% of Americans with the potential to plan for an emergency, armed with the right knowledge.
+Let’s leave aside that this is unforgivable in the richest country in the world.
+That leaves 47.3% of Americans with the potential to plan for an emergency, armed with the right knowledge.

 Why build an emergency savings fund?